Published: 1 November 2024 | Reading Time: 4 minutes

 This variation is less common and is typically associated with specific applications.
 CSMA/CR combines elements of CSMA/CD and CSMA/CA, allowing devices to resolve collisions through various means after they are detected.

 Both CSMA/CD and CSMA/CA aim to regulate access to a shared medium, but they employ distinct methods suited to their respective environments.
-Glance at the following table to get a gist of the differences between different factors of CSMA/CD and CSMA/CA
+The following table provides a comparison of the differences between CSMA/CD and CSMA/CA across different factors:

 In today's networking landscape, the relevance of CSMA continues to evolve.
 While newer technologies and protocols are emerging, the principles of CSMA remain foundational for many existing systems.